 Through research and development, TTI has improved the effectiveness and efficiency of transportation systems.
 The Institute has been instrumental in improving mobility, safety, and economic competitiveness throughout Texas and the nation.
 This proven track record of research, technology transfer, and implementation is a valuable resource for the maritime industry.

-From local issues in water transportation to issues such as Homeland Security, TTI and the CPW are uniquely qualified to help ensure the safety, efficiency, and productivity of our nation’s maritime interests.
+From local issues in water transportation to issues such as infrastructure funding and proper evaluation of the costs and benefits of projects, TTI and the CPW are uniquely qualified to help ensure the safety, efficiency, and productivity of our nation’s maritime interests.

 The CPW links seaports, shippers, carriers (all modes), government, universities, and the private sector.
 Working with these agencies which have interests in water and intermodal transportation, the Center addresses complex issues such as: